kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 \(a\) Each advance planning and engineering proposal must relate to an airport layout plan or plans and specifications for the development of a new airport, or the further development of an existing airport.
 Each proposal must relate to a specific airport, either existing or planned, and may not be for general area planning.

-\(b\) Each proposal for the development or further development of an airport must have as its objective either the development of an airport layout plan, under [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.5   General policies.|§151.5]](a), or the development of plans designed to lead to a project application, under §[[Volume 3/I Airports/0151 Federal aid to airports.md#§151.21   Procedures: Application; general information.|§151.21]](c) and 151.27, or both.
+\(b\) Each proposal for the development or further development of an airport must have as its objective either the development of an airport layout plan, under [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.5   General policies.|§151.5]](a), or the development of plans designed to lead to a project application, under [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.21   Procedures: Application; general information.|§§151.21]](c) and 151.27, or both.

 \(c\) Each proposal must relate to planning and engineering for an airport that—